RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "Yeah, you saw them before.
 This is something that happened to Trouble."
 Debug could hear Bee's confusion in their voice and her brain rebooted.

-"Ok, describe the injury again from the top."
+"Okay, describe the injury again from the top."
 She scribbled out the notes she'd taken so far.

-"Ok, right.
-She's got lots of bruises, so I don't know if it's related to any one.
+"Right, yes...She's got lots of bruises, so I don't know if it's related to any one.
 But if we put weight on the inside of her arm or squeeze her forearm kinda anywhere it hurts a lot and she loses all strength in both her arms."

 "Does it feel really loud?"
 Debug asked the silent participant of the call.
 Already having flash backs to when she last fell out of a tree.